http://www.readwritethink.org/about/bio/jennifer-buehler-328.html

 "I appreciate ReadWriteThink because it's given me a way to join in the professional conversation around innovative English Language Arts teaching.
 Sharing ideas and resources on young adult literature while learning from others has enriched my thinking and helped me to grow as a teacher educator."

-Jennifer Buehler taught English for ten years before earning a Ph.D. from the University of Michigan's Joint Program in English and Education.
-As a high school teacher, she developed an 800-book classroom library designed to engage and inspire her ninth grade students as readers.
-Watching students select reading materials led Jennifer to expand her own reading accordingly, allowing her to match books successfully with teens' wide-ranging tastes and interests.
+Jennifer Buehler taught English for ten years before earning a Ph.D. from the University of Michigan’s Joint Program in English and Education.
+As a high school teacher, she used young adult literature and a large classroom library to engage and inspire her students as readers.
+Watching students choose books led Jennifer to expand her own reading accordingly as part of the ongoing quest to meet the needs and interests of teens.

-As a teacher consultant with the Eastern Michigan Writing Project, Jennifer regularly led workshops on young adult literature for parents, area teachers, and students in university methods classes.
-Now Assistant Professor of English Education at Saint Louis University, Jennifer teaches classes on English methods and young adult literature.
-She serves on the board of NCTE's Assembly on Literature for Adolescents (ALAN), and she was a member of ALAN's first Amelia Elizabeth Walden Award Committee.
+As a teacher consultant with the Eastern Michigan Writing Project, Jennifer led workshops on young adult literature for parents, teachers, and students in university methods classes.
+Now Assistant Professor of English Education at Saint Louis University, Jennifer teaches classes on young adult literature, English methods, writing pedagogy, content area literacy, and urban education.
+She was recently elected president of NCTE's Assembly on Literature for Adolescents (ALAN), and she served as a member of ALAN’s first Amelia Elizabeth Walden Award Committee.

-In addition to writing for ReadWriteThink, Jennifer is the host of Text Messages: Recommendations for Teen Readers, a monthly podcast focusing on the best of new young adult literature.
+Jennifer is the host of Text Messages: Recommendations for Teen Readers, a monthly podcast focusing on the best of young adult literature.

 Grades 9 – 12 | Lesson Plan | Standard Lesson